SunnyAsar/perfect-roommate/README.md

 ![screenshot](./media/roomi.png)

-Perfect Roommates is an implementation of a UI that could possible be used for finding the perfect roommate(s) to share an apartment with.
+Perfect Roommate is a UI implementation for a web app used to find people to share your apartment with.

 ## Built With